umasivakumar232/surfs_up/README.md

 I love Oahu, was there last year for a holiday and want to go back and settle there.
 What will I do there, you ask?
 Set up a Surf and Ice Cream shop ofcourse.
 I think the weather is perfect all year around and toursists and locals alike will Surf first and then cool down from the activity with their favorite Ice Cream flavor.
 I have a little bit of money but will need some investor to believe in my idea too and help me with some additional funding.

 W.Avy my potential investor is excited about my idea and believes it can work not only just in Oahu but also in some surrounding cities as well.
 A Surf and Ice Cream chain...
 I can't believe my luck.
-To be double sure, W.Avy has asked me to do a check on the weather conditions in Oahu through the year just to confirm that its mostly conducive to Surfing and Ice Cream eating.
+W.Avy has asked me to do a check on the weather conditions in Oahu through the year just to confirm that its mostly conducive to Surfing and Ice Cream eating.
 That's easy I say, after all I have been learning data analysis and visualization and honning my data skills precisely for an occasion like this.

 ## Task Planning